jr0cket/heroku-java-workshop-content/deploy-sample-app/deploy-the-sample-app.md

   * Any processes defined in the `Procfile` for your project or processes defined in the buildpack for your langauge are started.

-> TODO: diagram of this process

-> TODO: is there an `heroku git` command that I should use instead of `git push` ?

-> Heroku has a mirror of many of the common dependencies used for each of its supported languates [TODO: add reference about this, buildpacks ?]
+> **Info** Heroku has a mirror of many of the common dependencies used for each of its supported languates.
+This mirror is used by buildpacks to speed up the deployment process.

+> Dependencies are also cached between deploys to save downloading the Internet on each deploy.